Hi! I'm Martin. I live in Göteborg, Sweden. Here's more information about me than you probably need:

 I like intentionally absurd conversations as well as intentionally bad writing.
 This may be related to my worrying tendency to communicate in exaggeratedly badly spoken German or English with my friends, instead of our native language Swedish.
 I'm not sure why we do that.
 Perhaps it means, and I admit that this is a wild guess, that we're really really intelligent.

 I think the world needs more evil robots, but I'm very particular about what kind of evil robots I like.
 If you're making evil robots, and they don't take over the world in just the right way, then don't expect me to care.

 When it comes to music, I like The Cure, The Smiths, Bel Canto, A-ha and Depeche Mode.
 And lots of general ambient pop, triphop, synthpop, jazz, bossanova, and moody singer-songwriters.
 I care more about mood than lyrics.

 On TV, I've liked The Office (UK), Æon Flux, Adventure Time, Gag Manga Biyori, The Wire, and Monty Python's Flying Circus (I think only 1/4 of Monty Python's sketches are funny, but those are some of the funniest things I've seen).
+I liked Infinity Train, especially seasons one and three.
 A few episodes of Buffy are great, like "Lover's walk", "Doppelgangland" and "Hush".
 I also recommend the Blackadder II episode "Bells" and the Invader Zim episodes "Bestest Friends" and "Mysterious Mysteries".
 I'm not sure who thought it would be a good idea to let the creator of "Johnny the Homicidal Maniac" design a children's show, but I'm glad they did.